Kaihanga Taonga ā-Whare

 - building work needed to upgrade leaky homes and earthquake-prone buildings

-Joiner, and carpenter and joiner, appear on Immigration New Zealand's immediate skill shortage list and Immigration New Zealand's construction and infrastructure skill shortage list.
+Joiner, and carpenter and joiner, appear on Immigration New Zealand's regional and construction and infrastructure skill shortage lists.
 This means the Government is actively encouraging skilled joiners from overseas to work in New Zealand.

 Most joiners work for small joinery businesses